anthcool/AFS-Curriculum/README.md

     Beginner:
     - C# Fundamentals
+    - C#: Using Variables and Conditionals
+    - C#: Using Classes, Methods, Objects, and Loops
     - Beginning C# Collections
     - Object-Oriented Programming Fundamentals in C#
+    - Add Features to Grade Book Application Using C#
     ---
     Intermediate:
+    - C#: Using Linq Queries & Operators
     - LINQ Fundamentals
     - Dates and Times in .NET
     - Working with Nulls in C#